 Sterling silver often carries a 925 stamp, which is an indication of its authenticity.
 The mark can be used to tell the difference between silver and sterling silver.

-Pros and Cons of Sterling Silver
+Pros of Sterling Silver

 - Low Cost: Sterling silver is one of the cheapest and available precious metal components.
 It is often made into several types of jewelry at consumer-friendly prices.